INDOOR WINTER THINGS TO DO IN FAIRFAX COUNTY

-Northern Virginia, DC, and the surrounding area is chock full of fun (and heated) museums, including a multitude that are of the famous Smithsonian brand.
-The world-renowned Smithsonian museums are a DC tourists' staple for sure, but what a lot of people don't know is that one of the hottest Smithsonian museums isn't in DC at all.
+Northern Virginia, DC, and the surrounding area is chock full of fun (and heated) museums, including a multitude that are of the famous Smithsonian brand synonymous with DC but what a lot of people don't know is that one of the hottest Smithsonian museums isn't in DC at all.
 The National Air and Space Museum Steven F. Udvar-Hazy Center is right here in Fairfax County near Dulles International Airport.
-Here you can see the Space Shuttle Discovery up close and personal, or take selfies with the Concorde and SR-71 Blackbird.
+You should also visit the National Museum of the United States Army which is one of the nation's newest and most popular museum destinations.

 5. Take Flight